 Type 4: Dharma Fiber Reactive Powder MX Dyes - This is our cold-water dye powder, everyone's choice for dyeing cotton.
 It can also be used on silk and there are artists out there that get beautiful results with them.
 The advantages of the MX dyes are: they are very economical, have an extensive color selection, can be set without steaming (see our cold batch method) for good results or with steaming for great results, and leave no feel on the fabric.
 The disadvantages are: some colors produce unexpected results on silk, it's impossible to get a true black, they don't flow as easily as the silk liquid dyes, the dye-water solution only lasts about a week, and salt effects are not as dramatic.

-Type 6: Dharma Pigment 'Dye' System.
-A paint that leaves very little feel, and can be used for many surface design techniques so in that respect, it's dye-like.
-Dilute with water, paint on, spray on, or use for faux tie-dye, air dry for 24 hours and heat-set 15-20 minutes in a home drier or two minutes with an iron set to the silk setting.
+Type 5: Dharma Pigment 'Dye' System - A paint that leaves very little feel, and can be used for many surface design techniques so in that respect, it's dye-like.
+Dilute with water, paint on, spray on, or use for faux tie-dye, air dry for 24 hours and heat-set 15-20 minutes in a home dryer or two minutes with an iron set to the silk setting.
 This paint leaves an almost undetectable feel on the silk and will fade with washing to a nice stonewashed effect - see Tumble Tie-Dyes, can also be done with diluted Fabric Paint like Versatex Printing Ink